husonlab/phylosketch2/doc/phylosketch-user-manual.md

 ### File menu

 * New - open a new document.
-* Open - open an existing document.
+* Open - open an existing document or a Newick file.
 * Recent - open a recently opened document.
-* Import - import a tree or network in Newick format.
 * Export - export a tree or network in Newick format.
 * Save - save to a document.
 * Page Setup - set up the page for printing.